sparkfun/SparkFun-KiCad-Libraries/Documentation/KiCadPadMod.md

 **-rem [F.Paste|B.Paste|F.Mask|B.Mask]**

+These allow you to add or subtract pad parameters.

 **-mod [PadClearance|MaskClearance|PasteClearance] [*value*]**

-These allow you to add or subtract pad parameters, as well as modify clearances.

-TODO: Implement mod operation
+This allows you to modify clearances.
+Using -mod will change any existing values, or add a new value if none exists.

 **[input directory]**